Leucocoprinus

 Leucocoprinus is a genus of fungi in the family Agaricaceae.
 The best-known member is the distinctive yellow mushroom Leucocoprinus birnbaumii, which is found in plant pots and greenhouses worldwide.
 The type species is Leucocoprinus cepistipes.
-The genus has a widespread distribution and contains over 80 recognised species, however many of these species are little researched with only a small number of Leucocoprinus species being common.
-The majority of the species in this genus are exclusive to tropical environments however numerous species have become a common sight in plant pots and greenhouses resulting in them becoming well known worldwide.
-No member of this genus is recommended for human consumption, with Leucocoprinus birnbaumii being potentially quite poisonous.
+The genus has a widespread distribution and since many members of the Leucoagaricus genus were transferred to Leucocoprinus in 2024 it contains over 240 recognised species.
+Prior to this reclassification species described as Leucocoprinus often tended to be found in tropical regions whereas many species described as Leucoagaricus were found in temperate regions however there is now no such distinction with Leucocoprinus species frequently found in diverse habitats worldwide.

 Taxonomy

 The genus was created in 1888 by the French mycologist Narcisse Théophile Patouillard.

 Due to the superficially similar features which many Leucocoprinus, Leucoagaricus and Lepiota species have these genera and the species within them have been subject to a great deal of reclassification over the years.
-One example of this is Leucoagaricus leucothites which has numerous synonyms formerly belonging to all three genera.
+One example of this is Leucocoprinus leucothites which is a very common and widespread species that has numerous synonyms formerly belonging to all three genera and since 1977 had been accepted as Leucoagaricus leucothites.
+In 2023 this species was reclassified as Leucocoprinus leucothites which began the process of merging the Leucoagaricus and Leucocoprinus genera that had long been known to have no clear genetic distinction with which to divide them.
+In 2024 numerous species from the Leucoagaricus genus were then reclassified as Leucocoprinus in a series of papers by various researchers.

 These genera along with Cystolepiota, Chlorophyllum and Macrolepiota are often referred to as Lepiotoid mushrooms.
 Typical macroscopic characteristics include white spore prints, the presence of a stem ring formed from the partial veil and gills which are free from the stem.
 There are always exceptions to these details however.
 Flaky or woolly scales on the cap or stem of these mushrooms and a distinctly coloured central disc are common features amongst many species but are likewise observed in many other genera.
 Reliable identification of Lepiotoid mushrooms at the species level can be notoriously difficult.
 Many species can only reliably be distinguished by microscopic details and chemical reagent tests.